Store Regulations

 2. via e-mail to the e-mail address: info@felinoire.com,

-1. in writing to the address of the seller: MPH Dominik Franz, NIP: 6761588369 ul.
-Bolesława Brave 37,31-428 Krakow.
-As part of the complaint, the customer may demand a specific action - repair, exchange or refund.
+1. in writing to the Seller's address: MPH Dominik Franz, NIP: 6761588369, ul.
+Bolesława Chrobrego 37, 31-428 Kraków.
+As part of the complaint, the Customer may request a specific action – repair, replacement or refund.

-2. The advertised product should be delivered to the seller's headquarters along with a copy or original proof of purchase (e.g. invoice, receipt) immediately, but as far as possible no later than within 14 days.
+2. The Product being complained about should be delivered to the Seller's registered office together with a copy or original of the proof of purchase (e.g. invoice, receipt) immediately, but if possible no later than within 14 days.

-3. The store undertakes to consider the complaint and inform the customer about its result within 14 days from the date of its receipt .
+3. The Store undertakes to consider the complaint and inform the Customer about its outcome within 14 days from the date of its receipt .

-4. The seller undertakes to reimburse funds for purchased goods or service and, in the case of online purchases, shipping costs to the customer.
-The consumer has the right to a refund by bank transfer to the bank account indicated in the submitted complaint within 14 days of receipt of the declaration of legitimacy and recognition of the complaint.
+4. The Seller undertakes to refund the purchase price of the goods or services purchased and, in the case of online purchases, the shipping costs to the customer.
+The consumer has the right to a refund via bank transfer to the bank account indicated in the submitted complaint within 14 days of receiving the statement confirming the validity and acceptance of the complaint.

-5. The rules set out in this paragraph also apply to complaints regarding services provided electronically by the Seller.
+5. The principles set out in this paragraph also apply to complaints regarding services provided electronically by the Seller.

-6. The seller does not provide an additional commercial guarantee for products (other than the product manufacturer's warranty) or provides after -sales services.
-The customer has the right to a statutory warranty for the disadvantages of the goods.
+6. The Seller does not provide any additional commercial warranty for the Products (other than the Product manufacturer's warranty) or provide any after-sales services.
+The Customer is entitled to statutory warranty for product defects.

-7. If the product warranty is provided separately and regardless of the Seller, its manufacturer, information about this - as well as the conditions of the guarantee granted in this way - are on the product description card in the store or on the product packaging.
+7. If a warranty for a product is provided separately and independently of the Seller by its manufacturer, information about this - as well as the terms of such warranty - can be found on the product description card in the Store or on the product packaging.

-8. Product colors displayed on monitor screens may differ from real colors, which is why we do not accept phrases in this respect.
-Also, the differences in the texture of the material or the shape of the products, resulting from their properties, do not constitute grounds for a refund, provided that the product complies with the description.
+8. Product colors displayed on monitors may differ from actual colors, so we do not accept returns for this reason.
+Differences in material texture or shape of Products resulting from their properties also do not constitute grounds for return, as long as the product is as described.

 § 11.